llewellynksj/little-white-dress/README.md

 ## Project Structure
 ### **Apps:**
 Little White Dress has a total of 5 Apps.
+These are:
+* Product
+* Customer
+* Contact
+* Recommendations
+* Appointment

-These are Product, Customer, Contact, Recommendations, Appointment.
-These are outlined with their corresponding models below:
+These are outlined with their corresponding models below.

 #### PRODUCT